- The 3 Reasons Why you can’t buy a KitchenAid Coffee Attachment

 I also really like that you can grind straight into the portafilter (or just into the hopper if you are making a filtered coffee) which you can stick straight into an espresso machine.

 On that note, their espresso machine isn’t too shabby either.
 They have two machines to choose from, the standard Espresso machine, or the Espresso Artisan.
 Both have very similar features; a steam wand, temperature sensors and a stainless steel portafilter to name a few.
-The main difference between the machines being the extended 5-year warranty on the Artisan.
+The main difference between the machines is the extended 5-year warranty on the Artisan.

 It wouldn’t be worth using an attachment